home-assistant/companion.home-assistant/docs/notifications/actionable.md

       ...
 ```

-## Migrating from iOS 2021.4 and earlier
+## Migrating from iOS 2021.4 and macOS 2021.8 and earlier

 :::note
 Initially upgrading to 2021.5 may require a restart to allow dynamic actions to show up.
 This will only be necessary once.